Rue Bonaparte

-Rue Bonaparte also has many literary associations and contains a number of bookshops, antiquarian booksellers, publishers and art galleries.
+The Rue Bonaparte also has many literary associations and contains a number of bookshops, antiquarian booksellers, publishers and art galleries.
 Its architecture and location have made it one of Paris' most historic and sought-after residential addresses.

 History

 The length of the street was formerly the site of a river called La Noue, which at the time formed the eastern boundary of the Pré-aux-Clercs (an area of land belonging to the Abbey of Saint-Germain-des-Prés).
 Later, the river was enlarged into a 27-m wide canal and named Petite Seine ('Little Seine'), which in turn supplied water to the moat of the Abbey of Saint-Germain-des-Prés when its fortifications were built during the 14th century.
 In the 17th century, those fortifications were demolished along with the moat and the canal.

-At one time, it was divided into two streets - the rue du Pot de Fer dite du Verger and the rue des Petits Augustins (also known variously in the late 16th century as the rue Bouyn, Petite rue de Seine, Rue de la Petite Seine and the Chemin de la Noue).
-Its present form was established by government decree on 7 September 1845, which resulted in the opening of the part of the street between the Boulevard Saint-Germain and the rue du Vieux-Colombier.
+At one time, it was divided into two streets – the Rue du Pot de Fer dite du Verger and the Rue des Petits Augustins (also known variously in the late 16th century as the Rue Bouyn, Petite rue de Seine, Rue de la Petite Seine and the Chemin de la Noue).
+Its present form was established by government decree on 7 September 1845, which resulted in the opening of the part of the street between the Boulevard Saint-Germain and the Rue du Vieux-Colombier.
 Its name was subsequently changed on 12 August 1852 to commemorate the Emperor Napoleon I.

-The name 'Rue Bonaparte' was first proposed during the period of The Consulate; it was formally renamed "Saint-Germain-des-Prés" under the Bourbon Restoration, and then officially regained the name of "Bonaparte" a few months after the coup of Louis Napoleon Bonaparte, in August 1852.
+The name Rue Bonaparte was first proposed during the period of the Consulate; it was formally renamed Saint-Germain-des-Prés under the Bourbon Restoration, and then officially regained the name of Bonaparte a few months after the coup of Louis Napoleon Bonaparte, in August 1852.